TaitoUnited/website-template/scripts/taito/CONFIGURATION.md

 You can edit content in CMS and preview changes on a remote environment.
 This is how you enable preview for ENV environment:

 1. Enable build webhook by editing `scripts/helm-ENV.yaml`.
 2. Configure webhooks in your CMS settings.
 You can find basic auth credentials and webhook urlprefix with `taito secret show:ENV`.
+Use `publish-for-strapi` endpoint for Strapi, and `preview` + `publish` endpoints for other content management systems.

+   - Publish event for Strapi: https://USER:PASSWORD@ENV-DOMAIN/webhook/URLPREFIX/publish-for-strapi
    - Preview event: https://USER:PASSWORD@ENV-DOMAIN/webhook/URLPREFIX/preview
    - Publish event: https://USER:PASSWORD@ENV-DOMAIN/webhook/URLPREFIX/publish